diegocasmo/diegocasmo-me/app/_posts/2016-10-24-passing-variables-in-an-isomorphic-application.md

 ---
 layout: post
-title:  "Passing Variables From The Server To The Client In An Isomorphic Application"
+title:  "Using React's Context to Pass Variables From the Server to the Client"
 date:   2016-10-24 10:00:00
 categories: react isomorphic
 description: I recently got hired by I client to create a new functionality for a single page application.
 The client wanted the marketing team of the company to be able to easily change the landing page content.
 The landing page was already...